-A space for kids to play in a new way.
+A space for kids to rediscover play.

 What are adventure playgrounds?

 Adventure playgrounds are dynamic spaces where children can explore, create, imagine and learn in their own way.
 They contain a variety of materials and loose parts such as boards, tires, tape and cardboard that children are free to use to build, demolish, assemble and change their environments as they desire.

 Adventure playgrounds are unlike the traditional playgrounds commonly found in City parks.
 Traditional playgrounds are outdoor play areas usually equipped with standardized play equipment such as swings, slides, monkey bars and the like.
 They are typically placed in the centre of a large, defined, flat area filled with approved safety surfacing such as pea gravel or pour-in-place rubber.
 Most traditional playgrounds encourage active, structured play that exercises the body through physical activity.

 Although important, active play is not the only type of play children need.
 Play spaces that meet the needs of creative, imaginative, nature-based and self-directed play are also vital to children’s cognitive, emotional and social development.
 Adventure playgrounds provide children with opportunities to grow and learn in these areas of development.